 Victims may contact the Survivor Advocacy program by phone (520)621-5767 or email, survivoradvocacy@arizona.edu for assistance with injunctions and orders.
-Additional information is available on the City of Tucson website50 and in the University of Arizona Restraining Order Brochure51 available online.
+Additional information is available in the University of Arizona Restraining Order Brochure available online.

 After an injunction or order is served, it will typically be in effect for twelve (12) months.
 The University is required to honor and comply with Orders of Protection and Injunctions Against Harassment.
 If the defendant violates the terms of an order, the police should be notified.
 If a victim is in danger, they should call 9-1-1.